cheonjaeung/gridlayout-compose/docs/span.md

 The `content` composable lambda of grid layout extends `BoxGridScope`.
 In the `BoxGridScope`, you can use `rowSpan` and `columnSpan` modifier to set span size of cell.

-The `rowSpan` and `columnSpan` modifiers take a lambda to calculate span.
+The `span` modifiers take a lambda to calculate spans.
-The lambda returns an integer value, the span size.
+The lambda returns a `BoxGridItemSpan` which represents row and column span size.
 Or you can just pass `null` instead of lambda to use default span size, which is 1.

 ```kotlin